 - A short paragraph stating the amount of support you are requesting from the University of Colorado, and the amounts and sources of other support available for your mobility experience – including personal funds and any grants or scholarships from your home university or country.
 Note: For visa purposes, each accepted student will need to demonstrate at least $1,845 per month in available funds, though actual living expenses are typically less than this amount.
 A bank statement is not required for the Europe-Colorado application, but may be required when applying for a visa.
 The students are not charged tuition and fees by the University of Colorado, but they are required to have their own health insurance.

-Applicants accepted into a graduate program will be considered for Teaching Assistantships and Research Assistantships.
+Applicants accepted into a graduate program, primarily PhD programs, will be considered for Teaching Assistantships and Research Assistantships.
 These assistantships provide stipends of about $2,500 per month, as well as payment of tuition and insurance.
-Students whose intended final degree is the PhD are given preferential consideration for assistantships.
+Both admission decisions and funding decisions will be made by the applicants intended engineering department or program at the University of Colorado Boulder.
+For admitted and qualified Catalan students, there are Balsells Fellowships available to provide a portion of the funding, due to a generous gift in honor of Pete Balsells from Kaman Corporation, which purchased Bal Seal Engineering in 2020.
+Students of all nationalities whose intended final degree is the PhD are given strong preferential consideration for assistantships, while it is difficult to obtain support from the University of Colorado for pursuing a terminal master’s degree.
 Thus, we encourage you to apply for the PhD degree, even if you do not yet have a master’s degree and intend to obtain it on the way to the PhD degree.